dylank06/Pewlett-Hackard-Analysis/README.md

 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-There arer currently not enough employees in the departments shown by the mentorship count.
+There are currently not enough employees in the departments shown by the mentorship count.